Dean's welcome

 Field experience for students of dentistry and dental hygiene includes extramural opportunities within the U.S. and in foreign countries.
 In addition to providing clinical treatment, service-learning experiences include local health fairs and elementary school dental health presentations.
 Service experiences may last from one day to several weeks.

 All students are required to complete assigned service-learning rotations and minimum clock hours, as described in each program.
 Predoctoral dental students are required to complete a minimum of 120 service-learning hours.
 Forty hours must be completed doing local community service dentistry.
 Up to 30 of the remaining 80 hours may be completed doing non-dental service.
 Dental hygiene students must complete 60 service-learning hours.
 Thirty-five hours of local service are required, and up to 15 non-dental service hours may be credited.
 International Dentist Program students must complete 60 hours of service.
-Of the 60 hours, 40 will be assigned by the program.
 Up to 15 hours of non-dental service may be completed as part of the 60 hours total requirement.
 In addition, a didactic component is included within the service-learning program.
 Lectures are embedded within existing courses and occur throughout the curricula.

 Students are required to be in good and regular standing to be eligible to participate in elective international service-learning experiences.